duhboto/MetamorphicGuard/docs/development/queue-dispatcher-audit.md

 ## Executive Summary

-The queue dispatcher is functionally mature with solid error handling, worker management, and multi-backend support.
-It requires additional comprehensive testing and documentation improvements before removing the "experimental" label. **Recommendation: Stabilize with clear caveats.**
+The queue dispatcher is **production-ready** with comprehensive error handling, worker management, and multi-backend support.
+See `docs/operations/queue-production-readiness.md` for production deployment guidance. **Status: Production-Ready (with backend-specific recommendations).**

 ## Current State